nz-rin/Nasm-Clear/README.md

 Tiny assembly file that clears a Linux Terminal with ANSI support

 ## NOTE
-requires a linux kernel and nasm assembler
+requires a linux kernel and nasm assembler and a linker